omac049/survey/Readme.md

 - [ ] Personal bias/trust
 - [ ] Other (please specify)

-### Interview practices – Do you ask candidates whether their degree was earned online during interviews?
-- [ ] Yes, always
-- [ ] Sometimes
-- [ ] No, never

-### Record‑keeping – Does your HR information system record whether new hires' degrees are from online or in‑person programs?
-- [ ] Yes, always
-- [ ] Sometimes
-- [ ] No

 ---

 ## Section 3 – Hiring & Compensation Practices

-### Screening influence – When reviewing resumes, how often does the modality of a degree (online vs. in‑person) influence your decision to shortlist a candidate?
-- [ ] Never
-- [ ] Occasionally
-- [ ] Often
-- [ ] Always

-### Compensation parity – Does your organization offer the same starting salary to candidates with online degrees as to those with traditional degrees?
-- [ ] Yes – we pay the same
-- [ ] No – we pay online‑degree candidates less
-- [ ] No – we pay online‑degree candidates more
-- [ ] Depends on institution/program

-> **Context:** NACE's 2024 Job Outlook survey found that 100% of employers who captured degree modality reported paying online‑degree hires the same starting salary as those with in‑person degrees.
-Source: NACE (2024). *Job Outlook 2024*.
-[View report](https://www.naceweb.org/docs/default-source/default-document-library/2023/publication/research-report/2024-nace-job-outlook.pdf)

-### Hiring history – Has your organization hired candidates with online degrees in the past 12 months?
-- [ ] Yes
-- [ ] No
-- [ ] Unsure

-> **Context:** Among employers that capture modality, 87.4% have hired online‑degree graduates.
-Source: NACE (2024). *Job Outlook 2024*.
-[View report](https://www.naceweb.org/docs/default-source/default-document-library/2023/publication/research-report/2024-nace-job-outlook.pdf)

-### Leadership roles – Would you consider candidates with fully online degrees for leadership or managerial positions?
-- [ ] Yes, regardless of institution
-- [ ] Yes, but only from reputable/accredited institutions
-- [ ] No
-- [ ] Unsure

 ### Functional openness – Please rate your openness to hiring candidates with online degrees in the following functional areas (1 = Not open, 5 = Very open):
 - Information Technology (IT)